 The LEND Network is one of the most active initiatives of the Community of Democracy.
 So far, apart from creating a secure platform for conversation and generating substantive participation from leaders and advisors, it has also convened a number of face-to-face meetings between the participants, to complement the online work.
 Face-to-face meetings were held already in Moldova, Sweden and Tunisia- including a special workshop on constitution building, held at the peak of the constitutional crisis in Tunisia and largely contributing to the democratic discourse and the continuation of the peaceful consolidation process in the country.

-Read more about previous meetings of the Network in Tallinn, Madrid, Bratislava and Tunis
+Read more about previous meetings of the Network in Tallinn, Madrid, Bratislava, Tunis and Brussels.

 The LEND Network is housed under a working group within the Community of Democracies, with the participation of a variety of partners and sponsors: Club de Madrid, Google, Open Text, Dialcom-Spontania, Club de Tunis, USAID and the Swedish International Development Cooperation Agency.
 Want to get involved and support democracy advocates around the world?
 The Network is constantly seeking participation from leaders, governments, IT firms, civil society activists and other partners to take part in its work.
 For further details, please contact the Network Project Coordinator at the Community of Democracies, Ms. Kristine Luoma-Overstreet, or visit the website of the LEND Network.